 In 1964, food rationing was imposed in the face of persistent food shortages.
 Later that same year, the SLFP Government led by Hon.
 Sirimavo Bandaranaike lost its majority consequent to the resigning of some MPs, over the issue of the nationalization of Lake House Newspapers.
 In March 1965, Hon.
 Dudley Senanayake has sworn in again as the Prime Minister and Government policies underwent further changes.

-Ceylon became a founder member, along with 30 other member countries, of the Asian Development Bank, that was established in 1966 to build a poverty free Asia and Pacific by improving lives of those living in the region.
-In May 1970, the last election under the Soulbury Constitution was held and Hon.
+Ceylon became a founder member, along with 30 other member countries, of the Asian Development Bank, which was established in 1966 to build a poverty-free Asia and Pacific by improving the lives of those living in the region.
+In May 1970, the last election under the Soulbury Constitution was held, and Hon.
 Srimavo Bandaranaike returned to power, as the Prime Minister of Ceylon.
 The new Government continued its previous policy of nationalization.

 In 1972, a new Constitution was enacted and the Socialist Republic of Sri Lanka was established on 22nd May with Hon.
 William Gopallawa as Sri Lanka's First Non-Executive President while Hon.
 Sirimavo Bandaranaike continued in office as the Prime Minister.
 During this time, import substitution was promoted, with food rationing and compulsory savings having been introduced.